-Suspected renal colic patients should routinely be considered for ketorolac and morphine or fentanyl.
+Suspected renal colic patients should routinely be considered for NSAIDs, either ibuprofen or ketorolac, and morphine or fentaNYL.

-Exercise caution when using narcotics in opioid naïve patients and patients \geq 65 years old as they may be more sensitive to dosages.
+Exercise caution when using narcotics in opioid naïve patients and patients ≥ 65 years old as they may be more sensitive to dosages.

-Consider starting with lower doses.
-When higher doses of morphine (5-10 mg) or fentanyl (50-75 mcg) are given intravenously for severe pain, consider administering medication in small aliquots q 3 minutes until desired effect or max. single dose is reached to avoid nausea and vomiting.
+When higher doses of morphine (5-10 mg) or fentaNYL (50-75 mcg) are given intravenously, consider administering medication in small aliquots q 3 minutes until desired effect or max. single dose is reached to avoid nausea and vomiting.

-Fentanyl should not be used in combination with morphine unless authorized by BHP.
+FentaNYL should not be used in combination with morphine unless authorized by BHP.

-The maximum volume of fentanyl that may be administered IN is 1 mL per nare.
+The maximum volume of fentaNYL that may be administered IN is 1 mL per nare.